Rent, Housing Benefit and Universal Credit

 Universal Credit is a new single benefit for working-age people.
 It replaces means-tested benefits, such as:

 - Housing Benefit

-Universal Credit is being rolled out gradually across the country and is expected to cover all benefit claims by 2017.
+Universal Credit is being rolled out gradually across the country.
 To find out more about Universal Credit, please visit the GOV.UK website (this link will open in a new window).